 - Something to disguise the green or bitter taste – To make the green smoothie more palatable and to disguise its ‘green’ taste, here are the ingredients to consider adding: raw cacao powder, Vanilla bean (or extract), flavoured protein powder, fresh ginger and almond butter.

 - Fruits – Adding some fruits to a green smoothie makes it sweet and delicious.
 Just don’t go overboard with fruits (try not to use more than a handful).
 Choose from the following: banana, apple, pear, mango and pineapple or anything else that you fancy.
 You are welcome to experiment!

-- In the beginning, you may not like the green smoothie taste so to adjust it and make it taste better you could try adding some stevia (natural sweetener) but don’t make it something that you regularly use.
+- In the beginning, you may not like the green smoothie taste so to make it taste better you could try adding some stevia (natural sweetener) but don’t make it something that you regularly use.
 With time, your taste buds will adapt/change and if you make your green smoothie too sweet this won’t be possible.

 - Enhance the flavour by using the following ingredients: a pinch of salt, lemon/lime juice, cinnamon, mint.